Building brand awareness has always been a challenge for small businesses. Limited resources and intense competition make it difficult to get noticed.

 How to Determine Which Sales Promotion Approach Works for You

-With so many options, choosing the right promotion can feel overwhelming.
-The key is to stop asking, "Which promotion is best?" and start asking, "What is my specific goal, and who am I trying to reach?"
-The most effective strategy is the one that aligns perfectly with your current business objectives and customer base.
+Choosing the right promotion overwhelms even experts.
+Stop asking, "Which promotion is best?" and start asking, "What is my specific goal, and who am I trying to reach?"

 To find your perfect fit, evaluate your needs against these core factors: